Loading...

 9Open your mouth, judge righteously, And serve justice to the poor and needy."

-Dear Heavenly Father, As I meditate on the theme of Digital Discipleship today, I am struck by the profound wisdom of Proverbs 31:8-9, where we are called to speak up for those who cannot speak for themselves and to defend...
+Dear Heavenly Father, As I pause in this moment of reflection, I am drawn to the profound wisdom of Proverbs 31:8-9, which urges us to speak up for those who cannot speak for themselves and to defend the rights of...

 Dear Heavenly Father, As I pause this morning, my heart is drawn to the profound wisdom of Proverbs 31:8-9, where we are called to "speak up for those who cannot speak for themselves" and to "defend the rights of the...